 HE: Everyone is coming up with really great ideas for solving things very quickly.
 I’ve been involved in open source for a very long time, so I always appreciate how everyone is collaborative.
 I’ve been speaking at more and more conferences and you see people from all around the world, talking and sharing and working together.
 It’s truly great.

-Watch Helena's talk at Spark Summit.
+Watch Helena's talk at Spark Summit above.